What you Need to Know before you book!

 Your place looks nice, but it's in the middle of nowhere!

 We are not exactly located in the middle of nowhere, but it is rural Mexico.
 It’s one of our charms, we think, that we are far away from the noise from busy, touristic places.
-When you are at Punta el Custodio, you are away from it all.
+At Punta el Custodio, you are away from it all.
 You will be able to relax and enjoy your vacation like you never have before.
 Thanks to our staff also, who will do everything to make your stay as comfortable as possible.

-The drive from Puerto Vallarta airport is an easy, beautiful drive by the way.
+The drive from Puerto Vallarta airport is an easy, beautiful drive.
 Almost all straight, just follow the highway, you only have to take 4 turns.
 We used to say that it was a 2 hours drive, but it has gotten more busy over the last few years.
 Probably it takes between 2 and 2.5 hours by now (April 2018).

 See our exact location and driving instructions on our page Location.